-- Resistance to organizational change.
+- Resistance to organisational change.
 Digital transformation requires systemic change.
-For some organizations, the biggest obstacle to overcome isn’t the adoption of transformational technologies, but rather the fact that employees don’t want to participate in the required changes.
+For some organisations, the biggest obstacle to overcome isn’t the adoption of transformational technologies, but rather the fact that employees don’t want to participate in the required changes.

 How low-code platforms can help you overcome digital transformation challenges

 Low-code platforms make use of drag-and-drop functionality to simplify development and reduce the need for traditional coding.
 With some training, business teams and others with little to no software development experience can learn to build business apps using these platforms.
 That means organisations can be more productive, efficient, and nimble when it comes to addressing market needs with technology—all of which are key to successful digital transformations.
 Low-code platforms can help you: